-Now we continue by setting the parameters of the analysis.
+Now we continue by setting the parameters of the analysis (we have already set the basic mesh resolution in the previous section).
 Most of the time we won't change these values very often.
-Some of the parameters can also be changed subsequently in the generated ABEC scripts manually, without a need to re-run the tool.
+Some of the parameters can also be changed subsequently in the generated ABEC scripts manually, without a need to re-run Ath.